vueandme/pizza-components/docs/composition.md

 ## Nesting slots

-It's probably not the most gorgeus tecnique nor the most straightforward but it can come in handy to reduce the ammount of code in the codebase.
+It's probably not the most gorgeous technique nor the most straightforward but it can come in handy to reduce the amount of code in the codebase.
 But vue allows to pass a slot inside another slot, to be clear let's see an example

 `father`: